CambLogistics/CambLMS/README.md

 ## Status
 The code is not ready to be compiled or ran, but progress is being made, see *TODO.md*
 ## Compiling and setup
-The default database can be created by running *basedb.sql* Adjust the connection string in *Database.fs* before compiling!
+The default database can be created by running *basedb.sql* on a MySQL (compatible) database server.

+Adjust the connection string in *Database.fs* before compiling!